Skip to content

 refsIntThe total number of refs in all nested cells, including the starting one

-If the specified maxCells value isn’t enough to traverse all cells not including the starting one, an exception with exit code 8 is thrown: Cell overflow.
+If the specified maxCells value is insufficient to traverse all cells not including the starting one, an exception with exit code 8 is thrown: Cell overflow.

-Attempts to specify a negative value of maxCells throw an exception with exit code 5: Integer out of expected range.
+Attempts to specify a negative value for maxCells throw an exception with exit code 5: Integer out of expected range.

 Usage example: